xinjie-wong/JOJOLands/README.md

 - Language used: Java
 - Developed the engaging JOJOLands game, using Graphs to create intricate maps.
 - Designed 12 unique missions, including pathfinding challenges and character queries.
-- Implemented Graphs, Stacks, ArrayLists, Trees, and algorithms like Dijkstra's and Minimum Spanning Trees, and randomized algorithms.
+- Implemented Graphs, Stacks, ArrayLists, Trees, and algorithms like Dijkstra's, Minimum Spanning Trees, and randomized algorithms.
 - Saved game states with JSON for seamless resumption.